jacobkap/crimebythenumbers/docs/functions.md

 #> Loading required package: xml2
 ```

 Let's start by writing a shell of the function - everything but the code.
-We can call it "scrape_movie_data" (though any name would work), add in the "<- function()" and put "date" (without quotes) in the () as our input for the function is a date.
+We can call it *scrape_movie_data* (though any name would work), add in the "<- function()" and put "date" (without quotes) in the () as our input for the function is a date.
 We want the function to return the movie data for that date so we include `return(movie_data)`.
 And don't forget the "{" after the end of the `function()` and "}" at the very end of the function.

 ```r